Loudbooks/PasteBook/README.md

 # PasteBook
 An easy on the eyes, portable, lightning fast pastebin written in Svelte and Rust.

-### Prerequisites
-Docker.
-Both the frontend and backend are to be installed with Docker.
-You can learn more [here](https://www.docker.com).

 ## Installation
+> [!NOTE]
+> If you'd like to host on [Railway](https://railway.com), you can find the template [here](https://railway.com/template/l9KAFW?referralCode=nKtvYz).
+Otherwise, follow the instructions below for selfhosting.

 The following is a guide to get PasteBook running on your system under your domain with SSL.
-All of this was tested on Ubuntu Linux.
+All of this was tested on Ubuntu Linux, and [Docker](https://docker.com) is required.

 ### Preparation
 - Download `docker-compose.yml` [here](https://github.com/Loudbooks/PasteBook/blob/master/docker-compose.yml).

 ### Configuration
 > [!CAUTION]
-> Do not modify `docker-compose.yml` or `nginx.conf`.
+> Do not modify `docker-compose.yml`.
 You will break things.

 Create a file by the name of `.env` in the same directory as these other two files.
 Add the following.
 ```env